610265158/tinymind_competition/README.md

 ![image](https://github.com/610265158/tinymind_competition/blob/master/show.jpg)

-Now, it is very easy to get a result over 0.99, just play with it ：)
+Now, just play with it ：)

 ### add view lrpolicy
 it helps with visualize the lrscheduler, choose a ideal one